-In addition to communicating to members of your community and members of TU in your council, the council leadership has the unique job of communicating with the chapter leaders in the state.
-A report in the Leaders Only Tools section of tu.org called, "Role Leaders" will display for you the names and contact information for all leaders listed in the Leaders Only Tools section within your council.
+In addition to communicating to members of TU in your council, the council leadership has the unique job of communicating with the chapter leaders in the state.
+A report in the Leaders Only Tools section of tu.org called, "Role Leaders" will display for you the names and contact information for all leaders listed in the Leaders Only Tools section of tu.org within your council.

-TU volunteer operations staff coordinates at least two council chair and co-chair teleconference meetings per year.
+TU volunteer operations staff coordinates at least two council chair and co-chair teleconference meetings per year, and on occasion council chairs are invited to participate with the quarterly NLC Rep calls.
 Council chairs are also encouraged to meet in person at TU's annual meeting.
 Attending TU's annual meeting is a legitimate expense to be covered by the council.
 TU volunteer operations staff covers the costs of the teleconferences.
 It is expected that all council chairs, or a designated alternate, participate in these teleconferences to ensure good communication within the organization.